ElFalch/seabird-survey-simulator/README.md

 cormorant3.webp: Photo by [Odd Rune Falch]("https://www.pexels.com/photo/black-and-yellow-bird-flying-over-the-water-11682093/")

+cormorant4.webp: Photo by Rohit Sharma.
+Licensed under the [Creative Commons Attribution-Share Alike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+This image has been cropped for the purposes of this project.

-European-shag2.webp: Photo by [Odd Rune Falch]("https://www.pexels.com/photo/black-and-yellow-bird-flying-over-the-water-11682093/")
+european-shag2.webp: Photo by [Odd Rune Falch]("https://www.pexels.com/photo/black-and-yellow-bird-flying-over-the-water-11682093/")

+european-shag3.webp: Photo by Marton Berntsen.
+Licensed under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
+This image has been cropped for the purposes of this project.

 gannet.webp: Photo by [Wolfgang Wendefeuer]("https://www.pexels.com/photo/a-flying-northern-gannet-12827110/")